dalejohgi/AirBnB_clone/README.md

 (hbnb) update BaseModel 3159a6f1-d301-4ebd-be91-5aa712c8a2ea name "Nicolas" (hbnb)
 ```
-Note how the value string is specified if the key is expected to contain a string as value.
+Note how the value string is specified if the key is expected to contain a string value.

 ## Destroy
 Used to destroy an object. **Use:** `destroy <className> <id>`